fahdi/theme-my-login/readme.txt

 Contributors: jfarthing84
 Donate link: http://webdesign.jaedub.com
 Tags: wordpress, login, register, theme, form
-Requires at least: 2.7
+Requires at least: 2.5
-Tested up to: 2.7.1
+Tested up to: 2.5
-Stable tag: trunk
+Stable tag: 1.1

 This plugin makes your registration and login pages look just like the rest of your website.

 == Description ==

 This plugin makes your registration and login pages look just like the rest of your website by replacing the wp-login.php page with a function that includes the header files, footer files, and all of the HTML in between that you specify in the 'Theme My Login' settings.

 == Installation ==